lngnmn2/planC/docs/progn.md

 The types were not *mathematical sets (which corresponds to abstract number systems)* but subsets &ldquo;bounded&rdquo; by hardware, just like it is within hardware itself.

-The general notion of an *ordered sequence* (terminated by a distinct *stop-marker*) has been borrowed from genetics (and early LISPs).
+The general notion of an *ordered sequence* (terminated by a distinct *stop-marker*) has been borrowed from molecular biology (and early LISPs).

 It was intentionally a &ldquo;small language&rdquo; (compared to PL/1) with a *lightweight syntax*, and just a few &ldquo;chosen&rdquo; syntactic forms.